 The InTank Camber 1 Media Basket for the Fluval EVO 13.5 is a product that I didn’t want to love – that I resisted purchasing, and that I thought wouldn’t be a recommended tank accessory.
 One reason behind this is my goal of saving money on our (mine and other’s) saltwater nano.

-At the end of several years use with this product, there is no more resistance.
-I consider the InTank Media Basket for the Fluval EVO a must have accessory (or as close to ‘must have’ as you can get).
+At the end of several years of use with this product, there is no more resistance.
+I consider the InTank Media Basket for the Fluval EVO a must-have accessory (or as close to ‘must have’ as you can get).

 This filter media caddy won’t work for everyone’s needs, but I bet it will work for most setups.
-I’ll discuss what this media basket does, specs and features, and will report my experiences with use (both good and bad).
+I’ll discuss what this media basket does, its specs and features, and will report my experiences (both good and bad).